vibansal/HapCUT2/README.md

 2. A phased VCF file "output_haplotype_file.phased.vcf".
 The format of this file follows the standard VCF format.
 This is a recent addition.

-## Linked Reads generated using the 10X Genomics technology or other technologies require an extra step to link the short reads together into barcoded molecules.
-Details are provided [here](linkedreads.md)

-## Hi-C (Proximity Ligation) Sequencing Reads

-For improved haplotype accuracy with Hi-C reads, use the --HiC 1 option for both extractHAIRS and HapCUT2 steps.

-## Pacific Biosciences and Oxford Nanopore Sequencing Reads
+## Pacific Biosciences and Oxford Nanopore Reads

 Use the --pacbio 1 and --ont 1 options in extractHAIRS for greatly improved accuracy when using Pacific Biosciences and Oxford Nanopore reads, respectively.
-It is also highly recommended to split blocks based on the switch quality score, which can be computed using the --ea 1 option in HapCUT2.

 Here is an example using Pacific Biosciences data (replace --pacbio with --ont for oxford nanopore):
 ```
 ./build/extractHAIRS --pacbio 1 --bam reads.sorted.bam --VCF variants.VCF --out fragment_file